New Development Process

 If your residential, commercial, or industrial project requires constructing private and public facilities before service connections, this information will help you acquire water, sewer and recycled water (if available) service connections from existing or to-be constructed (public) EMWD facilities.

 The most current versions of all documents are available on this site.
-Keep your binder up-to-date by reviewing the Forms for New Development Process.Note: To define submittal requirements and ensure a streamlined process, all projects are required to start with the Due Diligence meeting described below, without requiring any deposit for plan of service, plan check or processing fees.
+Keep your binder up-to-date by reviewing the Forms for New Development Process.Note: To define submittal requirements and ensure a streamlined process, all projects are required to start with the Project Intake meeting described below, without requiring any deposit for plan of service, plan check or processing fees.
 Should you then decide to pursue your project(s), a deposit will be required and EMWD will open a Work Order to better track progress and charge time to the project(s).

 Phase 1: Project Intake